A newspaper article about COVID-19 and the stock exchange made me again realize how vulnerable our financial system is.

 12. Be a personal shopper

 I have always hated to shop.
 No matter whether that is going to the supermarket or browsing for new clothes.
-So when I was still living in Holland I had someone who asked what I was looking for and went to the shops to see what was available.
+So when I was still living in the Netherlands I had someone who asked what I was looking for and went to the shops to see what was available.
 All I had to do later was let her guide me to the right shops, try some of her choices and decide whether I wanted it.
 I loved it!

 Use your assets